William Loughton Smith

 William Loughton Smith (1758 – December 19, 1812) was an American lawyer, politician, and diplomat from Charleston, South Carolina.
-He represented South Carolina in the United States House of Representatives from 1789 until 1797, during which time he served as chairman of the Committee on Ways and Means.
+He represented South Carolina as a Federalist in the United States House of Representatives from 1789 until 1797, during which time he served as chairman of the Committee on Ways and Means.

-Early life & legal career
+Early life and legal career

 Smith was born in Charles Town in the Province of South Carolina in 1758 to Benjamin Smith and Anne Loughton.
 His father earned his fortune as an importer of British luxury goods (primarily furniture and high-end silverware) into Charleston.
 His father's considerable wealth allowed him to sit out the Revolutionary War while obtaining his education in Europe.

 In 1774, Smith studied law at the Middle Temple in London, Great Britain and continued his studies in Geneva from 1774 to 1778.
 Smith remained in Europe for the remainder of the American Revolutionary War.

 In 1783, Smith returned to South Carolina.
 He was admitted to the bar in 1784 and began practicing law in Charleston and he quickly became locally famous as the most able lawyer in Charleston.

 Political career

 In 1784, Smith served as a member of the South Carolina privy council.
 In 1786, Smith was elected warden of the city of Charleston in 1786, equivalent to a city council member today.
 From 1787 to 1788, Smith served in the South Carolina House of Representatives.

 Smith was known for being outspokenly pro-George Washington and was elected as a Pro-Administration candidate to the First Congress in 1788 to South Carolina's 1st congressional district.
 His election was contested by his opponent David Ramsey, who claimed that, because Smith had only returned to the newly founded United States in 1783, he had not been a U.S. citizen for seven years, a constitutional requirement for election to the House.
 This was the first invocation of Congress's power, established under Article I, Section 5 of the Constitution, to serve as the "Judge of the Elections, Returns and Qualifications of its own Members"; the House found that Smith was qualified, with James Madison noting that "it is an established maxim, that birth is the criterion of allegiance."
+During the Washington administration, Smith accompanied Washington on tours of Rhode Island and the Southern states.